top of page

 Shimoda, Croatia Bike Tour

 Croatia’s Dalmation Coast is one of the most dramatic shorelines in Europe where coastal mountains sweep down to the azure waters of the Adriatic Sea.
-This bike tour starts in Split, a bustling coastal city and home to Diocletian’s Palace, one of the most spectacular Roman structures still standing today.
-On this bike tour we island hop, with overnights on two of Croatia’s most spectacular islands, Hvar and Korcula.
-The Croatian culture is ancient and rich, with Greek, Roman, Venetian, and Austro-Hungarian influences.
-We dive into this culture headfirst, with a cooking class, an olive mill visit, a wine tasting, an oyster farm excursion, and a walking tour of Old Town Dubrovnik.
-On this trip you will cycle through fragrant fields of rosemary and lavender.
-You will roll through fishing villages and stroll cobblestone streets.
-You will unwind on a private charter boat excursion.
+This bike tour starts in Split, a bustling coastal city and home to Diocletian’s Palace, one of the most spectacular Roman structures still standing.
+On this bike tour we island hop, with overnights on two of Croatia’s most picturesque islands, Hvar and Korcula.
+Immerse yourself in Croatia's rich cultural tapestry influenced by Greek, Roman, Venetian, and Austro-Hungarian traditions.
+We dive headfirst into this culture with an olive mill visit, a wine tasting, an oyster farm excursion, and walking tours of Split and Dubrovnik.
+The cycling will be scenic and varied.
+Gentle uphills will lead to spectacular views across the islands.
+Coastal backroads will take you to ancient fishing villages.
 The tour ends in Dubrovnik, the Dalmation coast’s most captivating city.
 Dubrovnik’s Old Town is one of the world’s most perfectly preserved medieval cities.

 Highlights